Gillardo/ngx-bootstrap-datetime-popup/README.md

 This is currently a very simple date time picker, with only the features i needed for a project that i use this in.
 Happy to add more features

-There are couple issues which are in the datePicker and timePicker components.
-If you set value to null, it seems to show error in console, although still works (https://github.com/valor-software/ngx-bootstrap/issues/1385).
-The timePicker doesnt spawn the change event when buttons are pressed (https://github.com/valor-software/ngx-bootstrap/issues/962)

-Once these are fixed, hopefully all will be well.

 Simple example in demo folder, found [here](https://rawgit.com/Gillardo/ngx-bootstrap-datetime-popup/master/demo/src/index.html)

 To use the component, import the `DatetimePopupModule` via your .ts code, and add it to your modules